-Fall Semester 2021 (August 23 to December 17)
+Fall Semester 2022 (August 22-December 16)

-Core Courses:
+Preparatory Courses:

 Note: These Courses may be waived by students with suitable training at the undergraduate level without permission of the MSF Academic Director.
-For example, students with a Finance undergraduate degree do not need to take FIN 580 CF, students with mathematical backgrounds do not need to take FIN 502 etc.
+For example, students with a Finance undergraduate degree do not need to take FIN 580 CF, students with mathematical backgrounds do not need to take FIN 502 etc. Use the Skills Assessments to assist if you can waive a course.

+FIN 580 CF Corporate Finance 4 hours Smith FIN 580 P1 or P3 Data Science & Python for Finance 2 hours Gao FIN 504 Accounting for Financial Analysis 2 hours Vitek FIN 502 Quantitative Finance 2 hours Widdicks

+Required Courses:

-FIN 580 XCF, Corporate Finance 4 hours Smith FIN 580 P1, Data Science & Python for Finance 2 hours Gao FIN 504, Accounting for Financial Analysis 2 hours Ibrahim FIN 502, Quantitative Finance 2 hours Yang Core Courses: Denotes required for graduation 4 hours Millow FIN 501 Economics of Stock Market Fundamentals 4 hours Miller FIN 511 Investments 4 hour s Pollet FIN 581 Professional Development 2 hours Smith Electives (e.g. FIN elective or ACCY 501) Up to 6 hours Various Spring Semester 2022 (January 18 to May 13) Electives (e.g. FIN elective or ACCY 517) Fall Semester 2022 Up to 14 hrs Various rall Semester 2022
+Denotes required for graduation

+FIN 501 Economics of Stock Market Fundamentals 4 hours Deryugina FIN 511 Investments 4 hours Pollet FIN 581 Professional Development 2 hours Smith OR FIN 580 MSF Academy 2 hours Brobst Electives (e.g. FIN elective or ACCY 501) Up to 6 hours Various

+Spring Semester 2023

+(January 17 to May 12)

-(August 22 to December 16)Electives (e.g. FIN elective or others)Up to 16 hrsVarious
+Electives (e.g. FIN elective or others) Up to 16 hrs Various